 According to the International Astronomical Union, every night the starry sky presents 88 constellations which transport us immediately back to the ancient times when different civilizations, who relied on the constellations to guide their travels and used them to develop their religious and agricultural calendars, had the powerful imagination to name the constellations after what their shape reminded them of.

 From Tenerife, 83 of the 88 officially recognised constellations can be seen.
-To do this, you only need to go up to Teide to view all the constellations of the northern hemisphere and most constellations of the southern hemisphere, while you enjoy stargazing as you have never done before on one of our experiences to watch the sunset and stars from Mount Teide.
+To do this, you only need to go up Mount Teide to view all the constellations of the northern hemisphere and most constellations of the southern hemisphere.
+You’ll enjoy stargazing on Mount Teide like never before during one of our experiences!

-Phenomena that can be spotted while stargazing on Mount Teide
+Phenomena that can be spotted during a Mount Teide stargazing tour

-Throughout the year, the sky offers us various celestial shows that you cannot miss when visiting Tenerife, as the Teide becomes the best amphitheatre to sit back and enjoy stargazing.
+Throughout the year, the sky offers us various celestial shows that you cannot miss when visiting Tenerife, as Mount Teide by night becomes the best amphitheatre to sit back and enjoy stargazing.

 Some of the most spectacular stellar phenomena take the form of meteor showers.
 Perhaps the best known for being the year’s last, and of high intensity, is the Geminid meteor shower, though the sky treats us to meteor showers almost every month: the Quadrantids in January and the Perseids in August are just some of the various meteor showers that occur throughout the year.